US Symbols and Famous Places that are quite Fascinating

 The bald eagle has long been the national bird of the United States.
 In 1782, the Continental Congress adopted the Great Seal of the United States, which depicts a bald eagle holding 13 olive branches in one talon and 13 arrows in the other.

-The olive branch stands for the power to make peace, while the arrows stand for the power to make war.
 The bald eagle was chosen because of its long life, great strength, and majestic looks, and because it was believed to exist only on this continent at the time.

 National Mammal